Non-Sport Update: Family run

 NSU has always been a family-run business.
 Roxanne Toser served as publisher, Marlin Toser as managing editor, and Harris Toser as production manager.
 The current editor-in-chief is Alan Biegel.
 Previous editor-in-chiefs have been Christopher Benjamin, Russell Roberts, Nick Portantiere, and Bernie Mertes.

 Other publications

 Two books have been published by Non-Sport Update: Promo Card Encyclopedia & Price Guide and The Encyclopedia of Non-Sport & Entertainment Trading Cards.
 Both books were written by Todd Jordan.
 Jordan's Promo Card Encyclopedia was published prior to the first publication with Non-Sport Update in 2005.
 Updated versions of both books are expected in the near future.

 Trade shows

-Non-Sport Update runs and promotes the Philly Non-Sports Card Show held twice per year in Allentown, PA.
-The show has been held continuous since the 1980s and was previously run by Frank and Phyllis Reighter.
-In 2012, Non-Sport Update ran Pop Art Con, an artists' show, in Ft.
-Washington, PA.
+When the Toser family owned Non-Sport Update, the magazine organized and promoted the Philly Non-Sports Card Show.
+After the publication was acquired by Beckett Media, the show became an independent event once again operated by the Toser family.
+The show is held twice per year in Oaks, Pennsylvania, and has run continuously since the 1980s.
+It was previously managed by Frank and Phyllis Reighter.
+In 2012, Non-Sport Update also organized Pop Art Con, an artists’ show held in Fort Washington, Pennsylvania.